qst0/taut.tech/README.md

+# Welcome to Taut.tech

+We are making a community for peer to peer learning from scratch!

+[Join us on our slack](https://publicslack.com/slacks/taut-tech/invites/new) as we hack away!

+We just set up our Github pages, here is the default info below!

+Let's learn!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/qst0/taut.tech/edit/master/README.md) to maintain and preview the content for your website in Markdown files.